 - hot sauce if desired

 In a large dutch oven or heavy pot, heat olive oil over medium heat.
-Add onion, celery and carrot and cook 2-3 minutes until slightly softened.
-Add jalapeño and cook an additional 2 minutes.
+Add kielbasa and cook until browned and some fat has rendered into the pot, about 5-6 minutes.

-Add black eyed peas, bay leaves and broth.
+Add black eyed peas and broth.
 Stir to combine.
 Bring to a boil, reduce heat to medium-low, cover and simmer for 25-30 minutes, until peas are tender and creamy.

 Remove from heat and stir in the garlic and cilantro.